 At this point, with more experience and time, I decided to revisit arctic designs.
 However, I was exploring combining more colors more densely, and I stray

 These arctic revisits didn’t feel quite icy enough, nor stay within the same blue scheme of the prior attempts.
 The ice forms were too nondescript and without character for a single print design.
 They could be even probably be confused for something like clouds.

 Round 9: Third Bird, Poachers, and a Leopard Print

-Above: With this bird print, I wanted to try a third time, using all that I had learned in color, technique, and even preparing and laying the paper.
+Above: I tried a third time to design a bird obscured in oil, using all that I had learned in color, technique, and even preparing and laying the paper.
 This bird, while interesting, is a little too well hidden and strays too much from the other Petrol designs.
 I would love to try to translate something like this into a wallpaper though, or onto velvet cushions.

 Above: These hunter silhouettes were designed with the idea of repeating the motif in a concentric way, similar to the Ice Caps scarf 'Thaw'.
 I decided against using human figures however, as I thought it would distract from the power of the animals, potentially carrying extra controversy.

 Above: This Leopard was the last marble print I made.
 Some uneven pressure distorted the right half of the face and created ripples in the right corner, but I was pleased with the composition and detail I managed.
 This Leopard was digitally cleaned and used as a part of the Panthera Collection.

 Above: Some process shots of paint sitting on the carageenan.